-For the three months ended March 25, 2016, net revenue decreased 21% (\$11) compared to the first quarter of 2015.
-Trade revenue decreased 30% (\$7), attributable to decreases in the amount of client dollars invested and the margin earned, primarily from mutual funds.
-In addition, results were negatively impacted by foreign currency translation due to the weakening of the Canadian dollar in the first quarter of 2016 compared to the first quarter of 2015.
+For the six months ended June 24, 2016, net revenue decreased 15% (\$15) compared to the first half of 2015.
+Trade revenue decreased 26% (\$11), attributable to decreases in the amount of client dollars invested and the margin earned, primarily from mutual funds.
+In addition, results were negatively impacted by foreign currency translation due to the weakening of the Canadian dollar in the first half of 2016 compared to the first half of 2015.

-Operating expenses (excluding variable compensation) decreased 15% (\$7) in the first quarter of 2016 compared to the first quarter of 2015 due to a decrease in financial advisor compensation attributable to the decrease in revenue on which financial advisor commissions are paid and fewer financial advisors.
+Operating expenses (excluding variable compensation) decreased 8% (\$8) in the first half of 2016 compared to the first half of 2015 due to a decrease in financial advisor compensation attributable to the decrease in revenue on which financial advisor commissions are paid and fewer financial advisors.

 The Partnership remains focused on achieving profitability in Canada.
-This includes several initiatives to increase revenue and control expenses.
+This includes several long-term initiatives to increase revenue and control expenses.
 Revenue initiatives include the plan to grow the number of financial advisors, client assets under care and the depth of financial solutions provided to clients.